lulzsun/RePlaysTV/README.md

 	  * This means instant replay shouldn't work, and any other related HUD functions
 	* Uploads Tab Sorting
 	* Snapshots Tab/Viewer
-	* Grid/details view for Sessions/Clips tab does not exist
   * A some of plays.tv online services still run in the background
     * Minor issue, but it would be best for memory usage to get rid of them
 	* Could be a possible reason to performance losses
-  * Slow install/update process
+  * Slow and bulky install/update process
-	* Mainly due to having the installer act as a portable/contained dev environment
-	  * Also the reason why installer's total file size is fairly large
   * Make code more maintainable

 # Disclaimer